|Nutrition Facts (per serving)|

 This easy fried fish recipe uses hake or whiting, which can usually be found in abundance in Morocco.
 Hake is seen to be the perfect fish for frying; not only does it have great mild flavor and texture, but the bones are easy to remove after cooking, making it less tedious to eat than other fish.

 In Morocco, hake is referred to as merna, cola, or merluzza.
 Smaller whiting tends to be tastier than larger ones.
-Try to select fish that are 7" or less in length.
+Try to select fish that are 7-inch or less in length.

-- Wash each fish, checking to be sure the stomach cavities are clean, draining thoroughly.
+Wash each fish, checking to be sure the stomach cavities are clean; drain thoroughly.

-- Sprinkle the fish with about 2 teaspoons of the Moroccan Fish Spice, and a little bit of salt if desired.
-Alternatively, season the fish to taste with a light sprinkling of pepper and salt.
+Sprinkle the fish with about 2 teaspoons of the Moroccan Fish Spice, and a little bit of salt if desired.
+Alternatively, season the fish to taste with a light sprinkling of salt and pepper.

-- Pour enough vegetable oil into a frying pan to fully coat the bottom, and heat for two or three minutes over medium heat.
+Pour enough vegetable oil into a frying pan to fully coat the bottom, and heat for 2 to 3 minutes over medium heat.

-- Cook the fish in batches, turning only once, until light to medium golden on both sides.
-Do not crowd the pan and add a little more oil if needed.
+Cook the fish in batches, turning only once, until light to medium golden on both sides.
+Do not crowd the pan.
+Add a little more oil if needed.
 For very small whiting, the frying will only be several minutes on each side.
 For larger whiting, you might find it takes up to 7 to 8 minutes on each side.